U.S. deploys 'more survivable' submarine-launched low-yield nuclear weapon

 The Federation of American Scientists said last week that the Navy was scheduled to deploy the low-yield warhead on the USS Tennessee in the Atlantic Ocean.

-Reporting by Idrees Ali; Editing by Leslie Adler
+Reporting by Idrees Ali.
+Additional reporting by Phil Stewart; Editing by Leslie Adler and Tom Brown